 At a Computer Clubhouse, young people work with adult mentors to:

-Computer Clubhouses can also inspire gifted students who may find school boring or unchallenging.
 They’re open, supportive places where young creators can use their after-school time (approximately 40% of each student’s waking hours) constructively.

 Clubhouses have embraced "making"—the act of engaging in tech-inspired, do-it-yourself (DIY) innovation activities—since the term first came into popular use nearly ten years ago.
 In 2013, The Clubhouse Network introduced a network-wide initiative sponsored by Intel in partnership with the MIT Media Lab.
 "Start Making!" provided financial support and professional development to Clubhouses to foster engineering and DIY "making" activities in their local communities.

 97 percent of alumni said the Computer Clubhouse was the most important source of support for setting high goals and expectations for themselves2